MaxMolin/react-hook-utils/usewindowsize/README.md

-# 📐 useWindowSize: React hook for Subscribing to changes of window size
+# 📐 useWindowSize

-useWindowSize is a simple hook for getting the width and height of the browser window.
-Will retrigger on each resize event.
+React hook for getting width and height of browser window.
+Will update on window resize event.

 ## 🚀 Getting Started